grevevarg/asahi-alarm-scripts/README.md

 example configuration:

 ```
-bind = SUPER, C, exec, ~/scripts/smartcopypaste.sh copy $terminal
+bind = SUPER, C, exec, ~/scripts/smartcopypaste.sh copy $TERMINAL
-bind = SUPER, V, exec, ~/scripts/smartcopypaste.sh paste $terminal
+bind = SUPER, V, exec, ~/scripts/smartcopypaste.sh paste $TERMINAL
-bind = SUPER, X, exec, ~/scripts/smartcopypaste.sh cut $terminal
+bind = SUPER, X, exec, ~/scripts/smartcopypaste.sh cut $TERMINAL
 ```

-if you're not running omarchy you won't have `$terminal` defined and your configuration file might not be split up either.</br>
+if you're not running omarchy you won't have `$TERMINAL` defined and your configuration file might not be split up either.</br>
-if you would like to only define the name of the terminal once you can add `$terminal = nameofyourterminal` at the top of `hyprland.conf` or your custom keybind file to make sure its defined before the keybinds are actually loaded.</br>
+if you would like to only define the name of the terminal once you can add `$TERMINAL = nameofyourterminal` at the top of `hyprland.conf` or your custom keybind file to make sure its defined before the keybinds are actually loaded.</br>
 you can also be explicit like

 ```